morris/vanilla-todo/README.md

   verbosity and effort in browser testing.
   The former may be solved by simple build steps (SCSS, TypeScript).
-- At a fraction of the code size and bandwidth, the resulting product has [comparable UX](#51-user-experience) over the original and better load and rendering performance.
+- At a fraction of the code size and bandwidth, the resulting product has [comparable UX](#51-user-experience) over the original and much better load and rendering performance.
-- Frameworks and libraries provide lots of value but there's only a few [critical areas](#523-the-bad) where a vanilla approach is clearly inferior.
+- Frameworks and libraries provide lots of value but there are only a few [critical areas](#523-the-bad) where a vanilla approach is clearly inferior.
-- Case studies constrained by a set of well-defined [rules](#22-rules) are an effective way to find new patterns and techniques in any domain.
+- Case studies constrained by a set of formal [rules](#22-rules) are an effective way to find new patterns and techniques in a wide range of domains.

 ## Table of Contents